 Despite the enormous efforts being made for the development of the ‘Professional Seamaster 600’, many professional divers regarded the watch as over-engineered and preferred to use the ‘Seamaster 1000’ instead.

-For more information about this model and for the presentation of all known iterations, please visit this excellent site.
+I would like to thank @t_solo_t for sharing his research on these professional diving watches and for allowing me to publish his findings on this platform.
+For more information about this model and for the presentation of all known iterations, please visit his excellent site.

 Ref.: